mamisaki/TractoFlowProc/README.md

 cd ~/TractFlowProc
 nohup ./run_TractFlow.py ~/TractFlow_workspace/input_data --with_docker --fully_reproducible > nohup_tf.out &
 ```

-* If the workspace is on a network share, the trac_flow pipeline will fail (possibly due to a symlink creation error).
+The command will return immediately, but the process will run in the background.

-Then add the `-copy_local' option to the run_FreeSurfer command, for example
+* If the workspace is on a network share, the trac_flow pipeline will fail.
+Then add the `-copy_local' option to the run_FreeSurfer command, for example,
 ```
 nohup ./run_TractFlow.py ~/TractFlow_workspace/input_data --with_docker --fully_reproducible \
     --copy_local --workspace ~/TractFlowWork > nohup_tf.out &